foxdonut/static-tagged-union/README.md

 - Maybe (N, Y)

-Just like general `TaggedUnion`s, `Maybe` instances can optionally contain a single value.
+Just like general `TaggedUnion`s, `Maybe` instances can optionally contain params.
 That goes for both `N` and `Y`.
 In that sense, `Maybe` is closer to `Either` and `Result`.

 `Maybe` is provided for convenience, since it is very common to have present/absent values,